U.S. Department of State Seal

 Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from Kazakhstan.

 A representative of the facilitating U.S. adoption agency will apply for, and obtain, a passport as soon as the adoption certificate and the birth certificate are issued.
-It takes seven working days to receive a passport.
-Adopted children must also obtain consular registration from the Ministry of Foreign Affairs in Nur-Sultan and exit visas from the local office of the Migration Police prior to departure from Kazakhstan.
+It takes fifteen calendar days to receive a passport, but expedited passport services are available.
+Adopted children must also obtain consular registration from the Ministry of Foreign Affairs in Astana and exit visas from the local office of the Migration Police prior to departure from Kazakhstan.

 U.S. Immigrant Visa

-After you obtain the new birth certificate and passport for your child you need to apply for a U.S. immigrant visa for your child from the U.S. Consulate General in Almaty.
-After the adoption is granted, make an appointment to visit the U.S Consulate General in Almaty for a final review of the case, and if applicable, the issuance of a U.S. Hague Adoption Certificate or Hague Custody Certificate, the final approval of the Form I-800 petition, and to obtain your child’s immigrant visa.
+After you obtain the new birth certificate and passport for your child, you will then need to complete the U.S. immigrant visa process for your child from U.S. Consulate General Almaty if you intend to bring your child to reside in the United States with you.
+After the adoption is granted, visit the U.S. Consulate General for a final review of the case, the issuance of a U.S. Hague Adoption Certificate or Hague Custody Certificate, the final approval of the Form I-800 petition, and, if applicable, to obtain your child’s immigrant visa.
 This immigrant visa allows your child to travel home with you and be admitted to the United States as your child.
-Please contact the U.S. Consulate General in Almaty to schedule your child’s immigrant visa appointment.
+Please contact U.S. Consulate General Almaty by email at USAKZ@state.gov to schedule your child’s immigrant visa appointment.
 As part of this process, you must provide the consular officer with the Panel Physician’s medical report on the child if you did not provide it during the Form I-800 provisional approval stage.
 Read more about the Medical Examination.

 Traveling Abroad